atherqureshi/codenames/README.md

 The idea is long-polling happening on the frontend to the backend service for game state.
-The frontend will handle all codenames logic, and the backend will allow creation of sessions, and keeping global state across all cients.
+The frontend will handle all codenames logic, and the backend will allow creation of sessions, and keeping global state across all clients.
-Each game willkeep its session for 24 hours (This is set in the TTL of each key)
+Each game will keep its session for 24 hours (This is set in the TTL of each key)

 I am using CORS ie. there's a proxy to connect to route the HTTP calls to the backend service.